-Posted October 13, 2021
+Posted December 21, 2021

-As it has previously stated, Oregon OSHA intends to repeal the entire rule once it is no longer necessary to address the COVID-19 pandemic in Oregon workplaces.
-Discussions continue with the Oregon OSHA Partnership Committee, OHA, two infectious disease rulemaking advisory committees, and other stakeholders to determine when all of additional parts of the rule can be repealed.
+As it has previously stated, Oregon OSHA intends to repeal the entire workplace rule once it is no longer necessary to address the COVID-19 pandemic in Oregon workplaces.
+Discussions continue with the Oregon OSHA Partnership Committee, OHA, two infectious disease rulemaking advisory committees, and other stakeholders to determine when all of the additional parts of the rule can be repealed.

-- Employers with workers operating in indoor or outdoor workspaces must implement the
+- Employers with workers operating in indoor workspaces must implement the

-- Employers must ensure the provisions of OHA's masking requirements in schools and other employee protections imposed by OHA or the Oregon Department of Education are followed in public and private K-12 schools.
+facial covering requirements in schools and other employee protections imposed by OHA or the Oregon Department of Education are followed in public and private K-12 schools.

 - The physical distancing requirements of Oregon OSHA's workplace COVID-19 rule are no longer in effect outside of health care and transit settings.

 - Except for health care settings, Oregon OSHA no longer requires employers to regularly clean or sanitize common areas, shared equipment, and high-touch surfaces.
 Other sanitation measures in the division's rule remain in effect for all workplaces.

 - To ensure Oregon OSHA's rule is at least as effective as federal OSHA's COVID-19 emergency temporary standard, employers in the health care sector must provide certain workers financial relief when such workers cannot work because of quarantine or isolation for COVID-19.